Extremophile: In astrobiology

-On 19 May 2014, scientists announced that numerous microbes, like Tersicoccus phoenicis, may be resistant to methods usually used in spacecraft assembly clean rooms.
-It's not currently known if such resistant microbes could have withstood space travel and are present on the Curiosity rover now on the planet Mars.
+On 19 May 2014, scientists announced that some microbes, like Tersicoccus phoenicis, may be resistant to methods usually used in spacecraft assembly clean rooms, giving rise to speculation that such microbes could have withstood space travel and are present on the Curiosity rover now on the planet Mars.

 On 20 August 2014, scientists confirmed the existence of microorganisms living half a mile below the ice of Antarctica.

-In September 2015, scientists from CNR-National Research Council of Italy reported that S.soflataricus was able to survive under Martian radiation at a wavelength that was considered extremely lethal to most bacteria.
-This discovery is significant because it indicates that not only bacterial spores, but also growing cells can be remarkably resistant to strong UV radiation.
+In September 2015, scientists from CNR-National Research Council of Italy reported that S. soflataricus survived under Martian radiation at a wavelength that was considered lethal to most bacteria.
+This discovery is significant because it indicates that not only bacterial spores, but also growing cells can resist to strong UV radiation.

-In June 2016, scientists from Brigham Young University conclusively reported that endospores of Bacillus subtilis were able to survive high speed impacts up to 299±28 m/s, extreme shock, and extreme deceleration.
+In June 2016, scientists from Brigham Young University reported that endospores of Bacillus subtilis were able to survive high speed impacts up to 299±28 m/s, extreme shock, and extreme deceleration.
 They pointed out that this feature might allow endospores to survive and to be transferred between planets by traveling within meteorites or by experiencing atmosphere disruption.
 Moreover, they suggested that the landing of spacecraft may also result in interplanetary spore transfer, given that spores can survive high-velocity impact while ejected from the spacecraft onto the planet surface.
 This is the first study which reported that bacteria can survive in such high-velocity impact.
 However, the lethal impact speed is unknown, and further experiments should be done by introducing higher-velocity impact to bacterial endospores.

 In August 2020 scientists reported that bacteria that feed on air discovered 2017 in Antarctica are likely not limited to Antarctica after discovering the two genes previously linked to their "atmospheric chemosynthesis" in soil of two other similar cold desert sites, which provides further information on this carbon sink and further strengthens the extremophile evidence that supports the potential existence of microbial life on alien planets.

 The same month, scientists reported that bacteria from Earth, particularly Deinococcus radiodurans, were found to survive for three years in outer space, based on studies on the International Space Station.
 These findings support the notion of panspermia.